-- a.
-For adults: Family treatment is being provided at an appropriate frequency.
-If Family treatment is not rendered, the facility/provider specifically lists the contraindications to Family Therapy. - b.
-For children/adolescents: Family treatment will be provided as part of the treatment plan.
-If Family treatment is not held, the facility/provider specifically lists the contraindications to Family Therapy.
+If Family treatment is not rendered, the facility/provider specifically lists the contraindications to Family Therapy.
 The family/support system assessment will be completed within five days of admission with the expectation that family is involved in treatment decisions and discharge planning throughout the course of care.
-Family sessions will occur at least weekly. - c.
-Family participation may be conducted via telephonic sessions when there is a significant geographic or other limitation.
+Family sessions will occur at least weekly.